 All.Can Switzerland initiative

-All.Can Switzerland defines solutions for sustainable cancer care with a strong focus on improved patient outcomes.
-This is achieved through an open dialogue and a broad collaboration with all interested stakeholders sharing the same vision.
+All.Can Switzerland’s vision is to develop solutions for sustainable cancer care, with a strong focus on improving patient outcomes.
+All.Can Switzerland wants to achieve this through an open dialogue and a broad collaboration with all interested stakeholders sharing the same vision.

 University of Zurich, Competence Center for Medical Ethics and Law Helvetiae